Tyulalex/2019-09-otus-java-Karabut/hw05-own-test-framework/README.md

 # Own test framework

 Module implements 3 annotations: Before, After and Test.
-It allows to mark methods with such annotations imitate test method and setup and teardown methods.
+It has TestRunner that takes path to class marked with such annotations as argument and run all methods marked with annotations in order:
+Before(s), Test , After(s). if any of test method throws exception - test marked as failed.
+After method always executed.
+Print result of test execution

 ## Getting Started